shuchaoduan/QAFE-Net/README.md

 ```

 ## Acknowlegement
 Our implementation and experiments are built on top of [Former-DFER](https://github.com/zengqunzhao/Former-DFER).
 We thank the authors who made their code public, which tremendously accelerates our project progress.
+We also would like to gratefully acknowledge the contribution of the Parkinson’s study participants.
+The clinical trial from which the video data of the people with Parkinson’s was sourced was funded by Parkinson’s UK (Grant J-1102), with support from Cure Parkinson’s.